 That’s a leader’s stuff.
 A charismatic speaker touches his audience and invites and leads them towards his vision.
 A speaker’s charisma thus may change someone’s life or even the course of history.

 You can liken charisma to empathy.
 A charismatic speaker speaks from the heart – to the heart.
 It may be the most important thing that people remember: the feeling while listening to YOU.

 So give them – YOU.

-Be generous with yourself, giving yourself to the occasion.
+Be generous with yourself.
 Let people recognize you in the way you act, talk, respond.
 Openly.
 Anyway, if you are a good speaker, they like to see you.
 Whether consciously or unconsciously, they come for you.